specialized806/microsoft-365-docs/microsoft-365/frontline/flw-setup-microsoft-365.md

 ## Step 7: Configure apps for your scenario

-After everything is set up and configured in the admin center, follow the guidance for your [scenarios](#step-1-identify-your-scenarios) to further configure the apps you need for each scenario.
+Follow the guidance for your [scenarios](#step-1-identify-your-scenarios) to further configure the apps you need for each scenario.

 Users with an F license get the [tailored frontline app experience](pin-teams-apps-based-on-license.md), which pins the following apps to Teams out-of-the-box.